sirkamar/AROLib/README.md

 The above statement is read: “reference to an Object, obj, is assigned a new instance of class Object”.
-The template `Ref` represents a reference (i.e. a smart pointer) and allows access to the referenced object by dereferencing it using `->`, i.e. the C++ arrow operator.
+The template `Ref` represents a reference (i.e. a smart pointer) and allows access to the referenced object by dereferencing it using the C++ arrow operator, i.e. `->`.
 For the purpose of clarity, unless otherwise specified, all instances of the term “reference” or “references” within this document shall hereinafter be interpreted to mean an instance or instances, respectively, of the template `Ref`.